 Leaving the settlement?
 Take your newfound style with you wherever you go.
 A trip to the beach would not be complete without the perfect beach bag and a personalized beach towel or blanket.

-Even your swimwear can mimic the Cottagecore aesthetic if you choose florals and frills on high-waisted swimsuits, blouson tankinis, or free-flowing cover-ups like this kaftan, which is both easy to put on and off, and has the bonus of providing UV protection.
+Even your swimwear can mimic the Cottagecore aesthetic if you choose florals and frills on high-waisted swimsuits, tankini tops, or free-flowing cover-ups like a kaftan, which is both easy to put on and off, and has the bonus of providing UV protection.

 Raining?
 Grab those rain boots and find yourself a new raincoat.
 We promise raincoats are necessary these days.
 Puddle jumping never looked so nice or felt so dry!